Tour of the report editor in Power BI

-In Power BI service, the report editor is only available in Editing View.
-To open a report in Editing view, you must be a report owner or creator.
+In the Power BI service, the report editor is only available in Editing View.
+To open a report in Editing view, you must be a report owner or creator, or be a contributor to the app workspace that houses the report.

-The Power BI report editor is made up of 3 sections:
+The Power BI report editor has three sections:

 - Fields, Visualizations, and Filters panes